Work through Dental Trust and Case Acceptance Guide

 When trust is stronger, patients ask fewer defensive questions, scheduling feels easier, and case acceptance gets less brittle.
 That makes this one of the highest-leverage content and proof areas for a practice.

 Treat Dental Trust and Case Acceptance Guide as one operating piece, not a loose playbook.
-For dental operators, a trust-layer framework for clinical proof, patient confidence, financing clarity, and follow-up signals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For dental operators, a trust-layer framework for clinical proof, patient confidence, financing clarity, and follow-up signals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.